TobyNijman/spring-pet-clinic-azure/README.md

     - https://www.javacodegeeks.com/2020/08/end-to-end-testing-in-agile-all-you-need-to-know.html
 13. Performance testing (Pick one)
     - JMeter
+      can be done in the release pipeline...Cloud-based Apache JMeter load test
     - Gatling
 14. Penetration testing
     - Mostly done by external companies consisting of professionals